NYC Mayor Adams indicted: Democrats brace for impact

 Republican strategists, too, aren’t sure how the Adams indictment will play out nationally.
 “We’re in uncharted territory,” says Doug Heye, a former communications director for the Republican National Committee.

-But in New York City, the news was clearly devastating for Mr. Adams, a veteran of the New York Police Department and state Senate who took office on Jan.
+But in New York City, the news was clearly devastating for Mr. Adams, a veteran of the New York Police Department and state Senate who took office Jan.
 1, 2022.
 His mayoral campaign in 2021 surfaced questions about his ethics, including whether he even lived in New York City.
 But he won the race as a tough-on-crime former NYPD captain, though he was a longtime opponent of the police force’s stop-and-frisk practices.

 By late 2023, Mr. Adams and his reelection campaign were under federal investigation for corrupt practices, including alleged illegal campaign donations from the Turkish government.
 In November of last year, the FBI seized the mayor’s electronic devices as part of its investigation.

-Earlier this year, the walls began closing in on Mr. Adams, as the mayor himself, campaign officials, and New York City administration officials faced investigation and in some cases, resigned.
+Earlier this year, the walls began closing in on Mr. Adams, as the mayor himself, campaign officials, and New York City administration officials faced investigation and, in some cases, resigned.
 Others not under investigation stepped down, too, in a sign that the ship was sinking.

 On Thursday, Damian Williams, the U.S. attorney in Manhattan, alleged in a press conference that Mr. Adams and his campaign had accepted more than $100,000 in illegal travel perks from the government of Turkey.
 The 57-page indictment described charges of bribery, wire fraud, and a conspiracy to receive illegal foreign campaign contributions.